Andela24/my-wine-cellar-ui/README.md

 * Delete the bottle

 # Installation
-First, fork and clone this repository into a local directory.
-Once you navigate into the correct file, run:

-Backend:
+Navigate to the main directory.
+Before you begin, you will want to populate the database with some fake data of things to rate.
+To do that, enter in your terminal:

+* $rails db:migrate
-## bundle install
+* bundle install

 to install the required gems

 * rails s
 will run the server on port http://localhost:3000

-Frontend:
+## Frontend:
+Navigate to the client folder and enter:
-* npm start --prefix client
+* npm start

-will start the frontend on port http://localhost:4000
+ This will launch react server and serve the app on localhost/4000.

+## Technologies

+This system uses Ruby on Rails with a postgres server for the backend as well as React with React Router on the frontend.

+## Demo Video
+If you would like to see this project in action, check out this demo video: